michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-2.md

 Finally we see an &#8220;element&#8221; type mentioned.
 The `GeneratorType` protocol defines an associated type for elements and we can see that this type is used as the return type of the `next` method.

-Now I didn&#8217;t define any type aliases, so what is going on?
-Using inference the compiler can often figure out what the associated type is, even if the developer doesn&#8217;t specify it.
+Now I didn't define any type aliases, so what is going on?
+Using inference the compiler can often figure out what the associated type is, even if the developer doesn't specify it.
 In my case the return type of my `generate` method is `GeneratorOf(T)`, and therefore the compiler knows that the associated type for my stack is `GeneratorOf(T)`.
-If you then look at the signature for `GeneratorOf(T)` you&#8217;ll see that it has a next method that returns a `T?`.
+If you then look at the signature for `GeneratorOf(T)` you'll see that it has a next method that returns a `T?`.

 <pre class="brush: swift; title: ; notranslate" title="">struct GeneratorOf<T> : GeneratorType, SequenceType {
     init(_ nextElement: () -> T?)